- Suspect: Joey Unkestine

-Status: Guilty plea to two counts of involuntary manslaughter and child endangerment; sentenced
+- Status: Guilty plea to two counts of involuntary manslaughter and child endangerment; binding plea agreement; sentenced

-Sentence: 3 years, 10 months years followed by 2 years probation
+- Sentence: 3 years, 10 months followed by 2 years probation, per plea agreement

 On Oct.
 18, 2018, Joey Unkestine crashed a 2002 Ford Explorer on Highway 53 on the Zuni Pueblo, killing his brother, Elison Unkestine and his girlfriend, Katherine Edaakie and injuring his girlfriend’s son (D.G.).
 He was allegedly drunk.